To update the complications of transurethral resection of the prostate (TURP), including management and prevention based on technological evolution.

 Recurrent or persistent bleeding sometimes results in clot formations and a bladder tamponade that require evacuation or even reintervention (1.3–5%).
 Arterial bleeders can usually be identified by intermittent change of colour in the irrigation outflow from clear to red (cloudy red spots), whereas venous bleeders result in a dark red continuous irrigation fluid.

 Obstructing clots should generally be evacuated.
 The balloon catheter should then be replaced under rectal palpation.
-The balloon can be either blocked in the fossa or inflated in the bladder (20–40 cc more than the resection weight) and put under traction (
+The balloon can be either blocked in the fossa or inflated in the bladder (20–40 cc more than the resection weight) and put under traction (Fig. 4b).
+However, this technique does not work with active arterial bleeders, particularly at the bladder neck.

 If the irrigation fluid does not clear in the recovery room, immediate reintervention with tamponade evacuation and bleeder coagulation is required to minimize the risk of further complications.